Maryland Definition of Income For Child Support

 (xi) workers’ compensation benefits;

-(xii) unemployment insurance
+(xii) unemployment insurance benefits;

-(xiii) disability insurance
+(xiii) disability insurance benefits;

 (xiv) alimony or maintenance received; and

-the case, the court may consider the following items as actual income:
+(4) Based on the circumstances of the case, the court may consider the following items as actual income:

 (i) severance pay;